Arjan Bhullar: Ultimate Fighting Championship

-In May 2017, Bhullar signed with the Ultimate Fighting Championship becoming the first fighter of Indo-Canadian descent to sign with the company.

 Bhullar made his promotional debut at UFC 215 on September 9, 2017, against Luis Henrique.
 He won the fight via unanimous decision.

 Bhullar's next fight was against Adam Wieczorek on April 14, 2018, at UFC on Fox 29.
-After controlling the first round with his wrestling, Bhullar would eventually get caught with an omoplata early in the second round, officially losing the fight via submission at 1:59 of round 2.
+After controlling the first round with his wrestling, Bhullar would get caught with an omoplata early in the second round, officially losing the fight via submission in round 2.

 For his third fight with the promotion, Bhullar faced Marcelo Golm on October 27, 2018, at UFC Fight Night 138.
 He won the fight via unanimous decision.

 Bhullar next faced Juan Adams on May 4, 2019, at UFC Fight Night 151.
 He won the fight by unanimous decision.
 The fight marked the last fight of his prevailing contract with the UFC.

 ONE Championship

 On July 3, 2019, it was announced that Bhullar signed a deal with Asia-based MMA promotion ONE Championship, and was expected to make his promotional debut against Mauro Cerilli at ONE Championship: Dawn of Heroes on August 2, 2019.
 However, Cerilli pulled out of the bout due to staph infection and the fight was cancelled.
 The fight eventually took place at ONE Championship: Century on October 13, 2019, with Bhullar winning by unanimous decision.